steveglennon/esp32-backtrace-idf/README.md

 I changed the syntax from the original project (that I forked from).
-It no longer handles the register dump (which I don't have in in esp-idf nor in my post-reboot reporting) and I removed the option of reading the exception from stdini.
-I changed so the syntax so the  pc list is provided on the command line.
-I also changed the format to not accept the `0x<pc>:0x<sp>` style pasted from the serial onitor - since the idf_monitor already decodes the backtrace, plus my backtrace is now only a list of pc values.
+It no longer handles the register dump (which I don't have in in esp-idf nor in my post-reboot reporting) and I removed the option of reading the exception from stdin.
+I changed the syntax so the  pc list is provided on the command line.
+I also changed the format to not accept the `0x<pc>:0x<sp>` style pasted from the serial monitor - since the idf_monitor already decodes the backtrace, plus my backtrace is now only a list of pc values.

 ### Notes:
-- the backtrace shows the inner-most frame first (BT-1) and then goes back in history.
+- The backtrace shows the inner-most frame first (BT-1) and then goes back in history.

 Issues
 ------